serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 # Revisiting Email Spoofing

-Email spoofing is still a thing and some organisations are at risk of receiving legitimate-looking phishing emails from spoofed domains.
+Email spoofing is still a thing and some organizations are at risk of receiving legitimate-looking phishing emails from spoofed domains.

 This post will give a cursory overview of the methods used to prevent email spoofing and introduce a tool to remotely identify domains with misconfigured anti-spoofing measures.

-I will also outline an interesting way I was able to bypass an organisation's external email filter to phish employees with internal emails.
+I will also outline an interesting way I was able to bypass an organization's external email filter to phish employees with internal emails.

 ## SPF, DKIM and DMARC

 Email dates from the days the Internet was a trusted network and people were expected to behave.
 As such, the original protocols simply trust senders to be who they say they are.
-You can send an email claiming to be Google, the President or anyone else from any box on the internet using a tool like `sendmail`.
+You can send an email claiming to be Google, the President or anyone else from any box on the Internet using a tool like `sendmail`.

 The onus is on recipients to verify the identity of email senders.
 To this end, three methods were introduced.
 These are explained in a cursory and rather simplified manner in this post; readers interested in a more detailed introduction are encouraged to start by the respective Wikipedia pages.

 ### Sender Policy Framework (SPF)

 SPF lets recipients know which IP addresses a domain owner expects his emails to originate from.
 To enable SPF, the domain owner must configure a special DNS TXT record.
-An SPF record for the fictional Contoso organisation is shown below:
+An SPF record for the fictional Contoso organization is shown below:

 ```
 $ dig +short txt contoso.com